TechNickAI/AICodeBot/README.md

 `aicodebot` is a tool for developers, not a replacement for them.
 It's not going to replace your job, but it will make your job easier and more fun.
 It's not going to take over the world, but it will help us build a better one.
 See the *Alignment* section below for more.

-It's also not a "build a website for me in 5 minutes" tool that takes a well constructed prompt and builds a scaffold for you.
+It's also not a "build a site for me in 5 minutes" tool that takes a well constructed prompt and builds a scaffold for you.
 There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that, Instead, AICodeBot is built to work with existing code bases and help you improve them at the git-commit level.
 It's designed to multiply the effectiveness of capable engineers.

 ## Current features - how you can use it